gjbex/training-material/CPlusPlus/README.md

 1. `Pointers`: illustration of pointer usage in C++.
 1. `Armadillo`: some illustrations of using the Armadillo linear algebra library.
+1. `Xtensor`: some illustrations of using the Xtensor multi-dimensional array library that resembles numpy.
 1. `Boost`: some illustrations of using the Boost C++ library, mostly in the context of numerical programming.
 1. `UsingCLibraries`: illustration of how to use a C library from C++ code.